 However, my screams would be deafened, within the heavy walls of the corridor of hell I was a prisoner of.
 I was once a man with a patronymic name, and my callous reaper the ghoul had immured me in a hell of nine levels forever more, within the putrid and towering barrow, behind the dark walls of the unholy ground.
 I was never—never to be found again, as he dined upon his glorious throne—dined, dined, upon the flesh and bones of mine with a zest.
 And he possessed my name, and he had usurped my identity.
 There was no visible dissolution in my body, and it was never found.
 You see, the ghoul is a nocturnal being who feeds upon the corpses of the dead, but he always prefers fresh living meat to dine.

-I had heard about these forthcoming creatures spoken by the werod of the Ottoman Turks, who would invoke their names on the battlefield and shout out loud Allahü ekber!
+I had heard about these unholy creatures spoken by the werod of the Ottoman Turks, who would invoke their names on the battlefield and shout out loud Allahü ekber!
 (God is Great!)
 I was told they were strong and clever enemies, who ambush their victims with stealthiness.
 They also steal sleeping victims in homes, as what happened with Helen.
-The ghoul or a qutrub is always feared, by manifold for some reason.
+The ghoul or a qutrub is always feared, by manifold persons for some reason.
 However, they share a weakness that is sunlight and cannot endure the pure light of the sun.
 Dawn compels the ghouls into their subterranean lairs like cemeteries, groves or cellars of a house such as this one.
 Oddly enough sir, the evolution of a ghoul passes on its ineffable condition.
 That is to say that the bite of a ghoul can inflict a horrid fever, as can, if you consume a ghoul's flesh.
 Oh, this fever causes the victim to suffer and wallow in hunger, yet they are unable to keep down any food and the hunger drives them to erratic behaviour.
 Eventually, the fever afflicts them with such horrible spasms impossible to overcome.
 Unless cured, the victim slowly starves to death, rising the next midnight as a ghoul, as what happened with me.

 Only in the darkest hours can such a foul metamorphosis occur completely.
 You see sir you should have not spared my life so easily, and then invited me.
 It is never wise to invite a ghoul into your house as a welcomed guest.
 I was the Mephistophelian and infandous ghoul of malison, who usurped the identity of all of the proprietors of the house.